-Renewals submitted simultaneously by both the practitioner and the practitioner's office.
+Renewals submitted by both the practitioner and their office.

 Applying or renewing using an expired credit card or using a check from a closed account.

 Relying upon an office manager to renew for the practitioner (but they do not).

 Applying for new DEA # due to a name change.